Puja means ‘worship.’ Puja is a ritual used to call upon God.

 Navaratri lasts for nine nights with worship of Ma Durga, the Goddess of Courage, Ma Lakshmi, the Goddess of Prosperity and Ma Saraswati, the Goddess of Knowledge.
-The nine nights of Durga Puja are celebrated from the first till the tenth day of the bright half of the lunar month in October.
+The nine nights of Durga Puja are celebrated from the first till the tenth day of the bright half of the lunar month of Ashvin which falls sometime in September or October.
 On the tenth day there is a Kumari Puja (puja to the young girls baby thru pre teen) and a procession to the Rio Grande into which the Goddess is lovingly immersed.

 “One day a few political leaders came after visiting some cities in the area.
 They were welcomed and offered prasad, but their reaction was hostile.
 Seeing so much ghee and other ingredients being used for havan (sacrificial fire ceremony) and the large number of people being fed puris, some of them flared up and said to me, “There is such a food shortage in this country and so many are faced with famine.
 It is a sacrilege to waste so much food.
 How this can happen in an ashram is beyond our understanding.”